MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 ---
 # Extend a Teams personal tab across Microsoft 365

 Personal tabs provide a great way to enhance the Microsoft Teams experience.
 Using personal tabs, you can provide a user access to their application right within Teams, without the user having to leave the experience or sign in again.
 With this preview, personal tabs can light up within other Microsoft 365 applications.
-This tutorial demonstrates the process of taking an existing Teams personal tab and updating it to run in both Outlook desktop and web experiences, and also Office on the web (office.com).
+This tutorial demonstrates the process of taking an existing Teams personal tab and updating it to run in both Outlook and Office desktop and web experiences, as well as Office app for Android.

 Updating your personal app to run in Outlook and Office involves these steps: